 So even if it's a bit unnerving, one must applaud the filmmaker's full commitment to the tenets of starting a crime wave.
 And if he eventually turns on his director, and finally even his own French girlfriend, well that's to be expected.
 What's not expected is the deader-than-deadpan approach that never trivializes the violence Malcolm commits while never judging it either, so we end up in a very unique zone that's the opposite of HEATHERS' hypocritical inference that we're all so impressionable we need a pretty girl's buzzkill morals to remind us killing our high school enemies isn't "cool."

-a comforting indication that the raw edge of NYC ain't totally dead.
+RANDOM tracking shot, a comforting indication that the raw edge of NYC ain't totally dead

 |ROME 78 - John Lurie (bottom)|

-And it's that money and the eighties that leads to skyrocketing rents, which means big real estate investments, which means the need to protect those investments, which means Republican mayors.
+And it's that money and the eighties that leads to skyrocketing rents, which means big real estate investments, which means the end of the squats and slums of the Village, which means the need to protect those investments, which means Republican mayors.
 So gradually, especially with the incursion of Giuliani in 1994, the herald of zero tolerance public smoking, the abolition of the 'brown bag' drink, and the Cabaret Law that Kevin Bacon fought successfully in FOOTLOOSE in the 80s but we lost in the 'real life' of the New York streets, the crackdowns on the drugs at Limelight, the rise of swing dancing, the rise of video, DVD, FCP, AIDS, the WWW, and 9/11 and my own near death over and over from alcoholism, we lost it all.
 I blame Giuliani for all of it.
 We could use a man like Ed Koch or Dinkins again.

 You know, like with Friendster.